ourcanadian/ocw-api-wrapper/README.md

 ### MDOS (Windows):

 Start by closing Command Prompt.

 In the naviagtion bar, search "Edit the system environment variables" and select the option.

 Under the "Advanced" tab, click on the "Environment Variables..." button.

 Create a new System variable by clicking the "New..." button.
 This System Environment variable will be your token.
 Name the Variable name: OCWA_TOKEN, or you can use a different name, just be sure to remember it for later.
 Then set the Variable value to the Token given to you by the administation upon your request.
 Click "OK" and then click "OK" in the Advanced tab.

-Reopen Command Prompt and navigate yourself to the resently clone github repository "ocw-api-wrapper".
+Reopen Command Prompt and navigate yourself to the recently cloned github repository "ocwa-wrapper".

 ---